 This right here, is one of the things I’m the most thankful for.
 My Dad sure did set the bar high.
 I am so lucky that I got to grow up hearing him talk about how he loves my Mama.
 How they’re best friends.
 I grew up watching him open her car door and treating her with respect.
 He set my standard high.
 And I’m proud to say that the man I married is going to set the same example for my daughter as she grows up.

 My Dad isn’t perfect.
-I remember him yelling growing up, but he always treated us gently.
-Sometimes (often) he’s hard headed, yet humble.
-He’s the greatest man I’ve ever met, and I’m honored to be his daughter.
+He used to yell before old age mellowed him out, but he always treated his family with gentle hands.
+Sometimes (often) he’s hard headed.
+However, he is without a doubt the greatest man I’ve ever met.
+It will always be an honor to be his daughter.